dinhienhy/tradingsignals/TIMEZONE_FLOW.md

 ### Issue 3: MetaAPI time doesn't match signal time
 **Cause:** Unspecified `DateTimeKind` from JSON deserialize **Solution:** Use `DateTime.SpecifyKind()` in `MetaApiService.cs`

+### Issue 4: Broker time seems wrong
+**Cause:** Broker timezone differs from expected **Solution:** Check MetaAPI logs for actual broker timezone.
+BrokerTime is for reference only - always use UTC for calculations

 ---